 Windows management instrumentation is a critical component of the Windows operating system which provides a standardized interface for system management.
 It enables administrators to automate tasks on remote and local systems, making management more efficient and effective.

-WMI provider supports the automation of routine administrative tasks through scripting languages like VBScript and PowerShell.
+- Automation of Tasks: WMI services support the automation of routine administrative tasks through scripting languages like VBScript and PowerShell.
 This automation can handle tasks like system monitoring, software installation, and security updates, freeing up the administrator’s focus on more strategic activities.

 Windows Management Instrumentation architecture